dotnet/docs/docs/iot/tutorials/lcd-display.md

 ## Prepare the hardware

-Use the jumper wires to connect the pins on the four pins on the I2C GPIO expander to the Raspberry Pi as follows:
+Use jumper wires to connect the the four pins on the I2C GPIO expander to the Raspberry Pi as follows:

 - GND to ground
 - VCC to 5V